How to Manage Multiple Cloud Storage Accounts with One Login?

 You can click “Settings” button before starting backup to enjoy “File Filter” features.
 It can help you exclude certain types of files or contain only specified types of files when transferring.

 You can enable email notification under “Settings”.
 Then, once the task succeeds or fails, you will receive an email notification from CBackup.

-You can click “Schedule” button to set up an automatic backup in Specific time/Daily/Weekly/Monthly mode.
+You can click “Scheduler” button to set up an automatic backup in One time only/Daily/Weekly/Monthly mode.
 Then, data will be backed up between two cloud drives at a regular interval or simply for a special timing automatically.

 As we can see, to manage multiple cloud storage, CBackup is truly a good helper.
 Its security and useful features make it an excellent choice to meet your cloud storage management needs.
-In addition, moving or backing up files between cloud storages can be a really easy work under the help of it.
-So, CBackup is the ultimate solution for cloud storage account management—try it now!
+In addition, moving or backing up files between cloud storage can be really easy work with the help of it.
+So, CBackup is the ultimate solution for cloud storage account management - try it now!